 When it comes to planning, you’ll want to design a high-performance VoIP network.
 As the company adapts to different types of work, employees look to you for a robust communications system.

 Here are a few VoIP network architecture examples.
 We also include a helpful VoIP network diagram that illustrates each network.
+These VoIP diagrams illustrate to others how your phone system is configured.

 You can use these to map out your VoIP architecture based on your current office setup and growth plans.